jeffoconnorau/AGMPowerCLI/UsageExamples.md

 The best way to create the syntax for this command, at least for the first time you run it,  is to simply run the **New-AGMLibGCEConversion** command without any parameters.
 This starts what we called *guided mode* which will help you learn all the syntax to run the command.
-The guided menus will ask questions in roughly the same order as the menus appear in the AGM Web GUI.
+The guided menus will ask questions in roughly the same order as the menus appear in the Web GUI.
 The end result is you will get several choices:

 1. Run the command there and then